 This course delivers the frameworks and tools needed to design and implement a successful digital marketing strategy that achieves business objectives.
-Topics covered include Social Media and web analytics, influencer marketing, online campaigning, and online customer relationship marketing.
+Topics covered include social media and web analytics, influencer marketing, online campaigning, and online customer relationship marketing.
 Business majors only.
-Prerequisite: MKTG 210 and ENGL 204.
+Prerequisites: MKTG 210 and ENGL 204 or ENGL 206.